nesl/HEXIWEAR/README.md

 Visit the official [Hexiwear website](http://www.hexiwear.com/) to learn more about it.
 The “Getting Started” video is an excellent place to start.

+## NESL Modification to the Software
+To facilitate the process of students starting a project, a more general message passing mechanism over BLE is proposed.
+In short, a new `Message` service has been added to HEXIWEAR.
+To implement this new service, changes have been made to the BLE firmware of HEXIWEAR and also the Mbed driver at the Application Processor side.

+## How to setup the toolchain
+### BLE Chip Toolchain
+Just follow this guide by HEXIWEAR official: https://github.com/nesl/HEXIWEAR/blob/master/documentation/HEXIWEAR%20Setting%20Up%20Toolchain%20for%20KW40.pdf

+The modified version of firmware is kept within this repo.

+### AP Mbed Toolchain
+Follow the official Mbed CLI tutorial and import the KW40z driver.
+Then replace the files with the those inside this repo.